a-bentofreire/abeamer/docs/sources/faq.md

    - The property had been previously animated.
 2. The `value` be defined numerically not in pixels.

 ### How do I change the output frame size?

 Inside `abeamer.ini` there are two fields: `$abeamer-width` and `$abeamer-height`.
-After modifying these two fields, recompile the `js/main.scss` using SCSS compiler.
+After modifying these two fields, recompile the `js/main.scss` using a SCSS compiler.

 ### Can I use only JavaScript without TypeScript?

 Yes, you can.
 ABeamer provides TypeScript typings for convenience and documentation purposes, but all the functions and constants are designed to be used without TypeScript.
+When creating a new project, add the option `--no-typescript`.
+Example: `abeamer create foo-js --width 384 --height 288 --fps 30 --no-typescript`.

 ### Can I use only CSS without SCSS?